thinkingmachines/geomancer/docs/index.rst

         :alt: License: MIT

-Geomancer is a feature engineering library for geospatial data.
-It leverages OpenStreetMap (OSM) alongside a data warehouse like BigQuery.
+Geomancer is a geospatial feature engineering library.
+It leverages geospatial data such as OpenStreetMap (OSM) alongside a data warehouse like BigQuery.
 You can use this to create, share, and iterate geospatial features for your downstream tasks (analysis, modelling, visualization, etc.).

 - **Free Software**: MIT License
 - **Github Repository**: https://github.com/thinkingmachines/geomancer